Why the UK driver shortage is an international problem, and how new technology can fix it

 Taken together, the British driver shortage is part of a global problem.
 Countries across several continents are facing the very same challenge – how to attract and train drivers of tomorrow.

 Even though there are several aspects to why potential drivers are hard to recruit, one of the main reasons is related to work-life balance.
-More specifically, truck drivers are one of the occupations that suffer from a multitude of work-family and work-life conflicts.
-Professions faced with these conflicts have been shown to exhibit negative health behaviors and outcomes such as insufficient sleep and mental illness related to anxiety and depression.
+More specifically, truck drivers are one of the occupations that suffer from a multitude of work-family and work-life conflicts according to MDPI.
+Professions faced with these conflicts have been shown to exhibit negative health behaviors and outcomes according to MDPI such as insufficient sleep and mental illness related to anxiety and depression.

 So, what can be done to tackle these structural problems?